Search for Wildlife

 The wide paths at Nasketucket Bay State Reservation in Mattapoisett are ideal for hardy explorers to tromp through on snowshoes.
 And the coastal scenery along Nasketucket Bay makes for a beautiful final destination.
 Bring a thermos of something warm to enjoy along with the view, and it’ll make your trek extra special.
 You can access the reservation from the main parking area on Brandt Island Road or by way of Shaw Farm Trail in Fairhaven.

 Several of the trails at sprawling Myles Standish State Forest in Carver and Plymouth are designated for skiing during the winter.
 Additionally, some of the roads that are open in summer are gated in winter, creating undisturbed routes through the pine barrens that are a wonder to discover.

 The Bourne Conservation Trust’s Cautamet Greenway has a maze of trails along Red Brook Harbor.
 They’re fairly hilly, so this place is best explored on snowshoe or by experienced skiers.
 The variety of trails and views of Red Brook Harbor make Cataumet Greenway well worth a visit to see how snow transforms the landscape.

 15. Beebe Woods (Falmouth)

 The glacial landscape at Falmouth’s Beebe Woods gives skiers gentle slopes to glide down.
 Many of the paths that wind through the woods are wide, which is great for both skiing and snowshoeing.
-Start at Highfield Hall and venture out to the Punch Bowl or Ice House Pond, or visit the sheep and their attendant guard llama at Peterson Farm.
+Start at Highfield Hall and venture out to the Punch Bowl or Ice House Pond, or circle around the wide fields at Peterson Farm.